puttyq/mim.azureb2b.managementagent/README.md

 # Known Limitations

+* **Delta Imports:** The Azure.B2B.PSMA users the AzureAD PowerShell Module and the Exchange PowerShell provider to read and write to Azure AD B2B guest users.
+As a result the MA does not support delta import operations since there is not a way to only filter changes in the PowerShell module.
+Even thought there is no delta import support, full imports does not take very long (production tenant with 17k users takes about 4 minutes).
+If however you enable additional metadata imports (via the import filters in the XML file) such as Manager the import requires a second PowerShell execution for every object (to get the Get-AzureADUserManager result).
+In this case the import time increases from 4 minutes to around 40 minutes.
-One of the key challanges with creating the MIM configuration to support the management agent is the static nature of management agent configuration.
+* **Manual Config:** One of the key challanges with creating the MIM configuration to support the management agent is the static nature of management agent configuration.
 At present new management agents and specific parameters needs to be manually added (which includes key management agent configuration settings and metaverse extension development) each time a new sync partner is added.
 Some of this will remain since the objective is never to make it completely dynamic, but there is however a desire to remove some of the manual settings since these could create confusion during deployment and operational support.

 # Contributing